faizmokhtar/faizmokhtar.com/content/_index.md

 comments: false
 ---

-Hey, I'm Faiz Mokhtar and this is my personal blog and website.
-I'm a software engineer based in Kuala Lumpur, Malaysia 🇲🇾
+Hello, I'm Faiz Mokhtar. 👋

----
+I'm a software engineer based in Kuala Lumpur, Malaysia.

 Here are some details about me: